Utsabab/SLACscripts/README.md

 SLACscripts
-Scripts written during the course of summer of internship at SLAC
+Scripts written during the course of summer of internship at SLAC.

-This README file guides you through the process of running all the scripts available in this repository.
+This README file guides you through the process of running all th scripts available in this repository.

-Also the scripts contain comments on it to better understand the steps.
+The scripts contain comments on it to better understand the steps.

 ------------------------------------------------------------------------------------------------------------